-- 1. The esteem and praise of men makes him feel good about what he has done and it gives himself a good self-image, which is a false self-image. - 2.
+- Hypocritical Prayer.
+This is done of the hypocrite.
+He prays for the wrong reasons and with wrong motives. - Habit-forming Prayer.
+He begins to love praying and can still be praying amiss. - Prayers connected with certain places.
+He prays only in public receives his reward: public recognition.
+Three things need to be clearly seen about this man. - 1.
+The esteem and praise of men makes him feel good about what he has done and it gives himself a good self-image, which is a false self-image. - 2.
 He has really cheated himself and missed out on the most intimate presence of God. - 3.
 He gets just what he deserves: public recognition.

-The point is: you can pray in the public assembly, or when blessing food or seeking God's help, but pray with right motives, honoring God by allowing the Spirit of God to lead instead of the influence of man's attention.
+The point is: you can pray in the public assembly, or when blessing food or seeking God's help, pray with right motives, honoring God by allowing the Spirit of God to lead instead of the influence of man's attention.
 If your real audience is not God and it's the people, then you're doing it the wrong way.
+A believer must guard against the desire to limit God's presence only in certain places, even if it is the church.